USM-COS470-S18/cos470-group/README.md

 ## Ben Thompson
 Over the winter break, I celebrated Christmas with my family.
 We always have a big Christmas party a few days before Christmas and every year we takes turns hosting it.
 This time it was cancelled because of a snowstorm on the day we were suppose to have it, and we decided to go out to eat a few days later instead.
 Other than that I played Warframe and relaxed.

+## Si Khuu
+I work full time so I did not have a "winter break" but i did end up getting the flu which turned into a sinus infection.
+Other than this almost month long ordeal I met an old friend that was visiting from Japan to see what the solar New Year was like in the states.
+I was at least able to entertain when I was feeling better from the flu, but before I developed the servere sinus infection!